jmagman/flutter-wiki/Unexpected-Plugins-and-Packages-failures.md

 ## Flutter

-Repository tests are run against the latest version of the `master` and/or `stable` channels, so can be unexpectedly broken by updates there ([#30446](https://github.com/flutter/flutter/issues/30446)).
+The plugins and packages repository are moving toward a pin+roller system for Flutter, but the transition is still in process.
+Tests that haven't been migrated yet are run against the latest version of the `master` and/or `stable` channels, so can be unexpectedly broken by updates there ([#30446](https://github.com/flutter/flutter/issues/30446)).
 Potential failure sources include:
 - Breaking changes to framework features used by plugins.
 - Engine changes.
 - Changes to the `flutter` tool.
 - Dart tool changes, such as new analyzer behaviors or formatter changes.

+_The current status of the migration is:_
+- _flutter/plugins: Pinned, auto-rolled version of `master`, latest version of `stable`._
+- _flutter/packages: Latest version of `stable` and `master`_

 #### Distinguishing features
 - Will almost always affect only one of `master` or `stable` (usually `master`).